AntoineAssal/School-Notes/COMP-346-OperatingSystems/Exercises.md

 **b)** Give the solution if the following rule is added: after all processes finish their first phase, phase I, they must execute phase II in order of their number; that is P1, then P2 and finally P3

+## Question 7
+> Generally, both $P$ and $V$ operations must be implemented as a` critical sections`.
+> Are there any cases when any of these two operations can safely be implemented as a `non-critical section`?
+> If yes, demonstrate through an example when/how this can be done without creating any violations.
+> If no, explain why these operations must always be implemented as `critical sections.`

+## Question 8

+> What is the potential problem of `multiprogramming`?